Relive all of the amazing space events from 2018!

-Tuesday, January 2, 2018, 5:32 PM - There is a LOT going on in space and astronomy this year, from launching roadsters to Mars and lunar eclipses, to probing the Sun, exploring asteroids and even swinging a spacecraft past one of the most distant objects in our solar system.
-Here's what to watch for in 2018!
+Monday, December 31, 2018, 8:00 AM - There was a LOT going on in space and astronomy this year, from launching roadsters into space and lunar eclipses, to probing the Sun, exploring asteroids and landing a new robot on Mars.
+Here's the definitive list of the best of them, so that we can go back and relive all the excitement!

-There are plenty of space launches and astronomical events going on throughout the year, but here's a list of the dozen events that are really worth watching out for (plus a bonus at the end)!
+There were plenty of space launches and astronomical events going on throughout the year, and here's the list of the biggest events that were worth tuning in for (as well as a bonus at the end of the year)!

 Space and Astronomy Highlights